andrew0harney/EEG-Multi-Channel-Utility/README.md

 The class maintains the majority of information about the grid signal through the private Dataframe __signal.
 This directly interfaces with the .hd5 to provide efficient disk/memory trade-off.
 Be careful to note that this means if more than one SignalManger is instantiated at a given time, then it will be modify the same data.
 Inspection of the hd5 or code shows that it has the __signal Dataframe following fields:

   - times : A time vector for each sample in the data
-  - data : this is the actual EEG data
+  - data : this is the multi channel data
   - channels : A Series of channel names
   - fs : the sample frequency